What is malnutrition?

 - Unhealthy lifestyle habits (alcohol, lack of exercise, etc.)

-Any factor that interferes with your nutritional status should be considered.
-Fortunately, many common factors contributing to malnutrition may be overcome with a healthy eating plan and simple lifestyle changes.
+This is a brief list, however, any factor that interferes with your nutritional status should be considered.
+Fortunately, many common factors contributing to malnutrition may be corrected with a healthy eating plan based on healthy foods specific to your personal needs and simple lifestyle changes.

 The “Western Diet” IS malnutrition!